Filament winding: Filament winding machines

 The simplest winding machines have two axes of motion, the mandrel rotation and the carriage travel (usually horizontal).
 Two axes machines are best suited to the manufacture of pipes only.
 For pressure vessels such as LPG or CNG containers (for example) it is normal to have a four axis winding machine.
 A four axes machine additionally has a radial (cross-feed) axis perpendicular to carriage travel and a rotating fibre payout head mounted to the cross-feed axis.
 The payout head rotation can be used to stop the fibre band twisting and thus varying in width during winding.

 Machines with more than four axes can be used for advanced applications, six-axis winding machines usually have 3 linear and 3 rotation axes.
 Machines with more than 2 axes of motion have computer/CNC control, however these days new 2-axis machines mostly have numeric control.
-Computer controlled filament winding machines require the use of software to generate the winding patterns and machine paths, such software can normally be provided by filament winding machine manufacturers or by using independent products such as Cadfil or Cadwind, a review of programming techniques for CNC machines can be found in.
-An example of such a winding process can be found all throughout the web.
+Computer controlled filament winding machines require the use of software to generate the winding patterns and machine paths, such software can normally be provided by filament winding machine manufacturers or by using independent products.

+Around 2005-2007, MF Tech (France) and TANIQ (Netherlands) started using 6 degrees-of-freedom industrial robots for filament winding, as an "affordable and robust alternative".
+Quickly, innovative winding concepts were developed wherein the robot is holding a rotating mandrel, and also executing extra automation steps for handling mandrels.

+After filament winding, robot systems were further developed for the placement of thermoplastic tapes.
+This requires different path placement software and dedicated tape placement heads.